 Recommended replacement spikes 7mm Pyramid (or 7mm Christmas Tree for Pole Vault)

 Spikes for pole vault, long jump and triple jump provide extra support during take-off and landing, plus traction on the runway.
-They
+They feature:

 - Thin spike plate.

 Recommended replacement spikes: 7mm, 9mm or 13mm Pyramid